BOJ policymaker warns against 'reckless' easing to reach price goal

-Sakurai said the BOJ's attempt to hit its 2 percent target has been hampered by companies' efforts to boost productivity, as they cope with labour shortages by streamlining operations and investing in automation - rather than raising wages.
+Sakurai said the BOJ's attempt to hit its 2 percent target has been hampered by companies' efforts to boost productivity, as they cope with labour shortages by investing in automation rather than raising wages.

 "Improvements in productivity aren't necessarily bad for the economy.
 As such, it's undesirable to expand stimulus further just to deal with weak price growth," Sakurai said.

-"We shouldn't recklessly seek to achieve our price target with additional easing because doing so could accumulate imbalances in the economy," he said in a speech to business leaders in Shizuoka, eastern Japan, on Thursday.
+"We shouldn't recklessly seek to achieve our price target with additional easing because doing so could accumulate imbalances in the economy," he said in a meeting with business leaders in Shizuoka, eastern Japan.

+In a news conference after the meeting, Sakurai said the BOJ may consider taking steps to mitigate the demerits of prolonged easing, if doing so becomes necessary in the future.

+But he said the central bank did not need to take such steps now nor ramp up stimulus, as more data was needed to decide the next appropriate move might be.

 The remarks highlight a longstanding rift between those in the nine-member board who, like Sakurai, are wary of the rising cost of prolonged easing, and those who feel the central bank can do more to fire up inflation.

-A former academic, Sakurai said it was "very important" to be mindful of the damage the BOJ's ultra-easy policy was inflicting on financial institutions' profits.
+A former academic, Sakurai said the stress the BOJ's easy policy is inflicting on financial institutions is increasing.

-"While financial institutions' capital-to-asset ratios are sufficient from a regulatory standpoint, what's important to note is that they are declining as a trend," he said.

-"The BOJ must make appropriate policy decisions by scrutinising the merits and demerits, including the risk our policy is building up financial imbalances."
+At the same time, heightening economic uncertainties could increase the need for additional stimulus, he added.

+A scheduled domestic sales tax hike in October could hurt the economy if global growth does not pick up by then, he said.

 The BOJ is in a bind.
 Years of heavy money printing have failed to drive up inflation, forcing it to maintain a radical stimulus programme longer than expected and leaving it with little ammunition to fight the next recession.